Cinema therapy: MediCinema

 MediCinema is a UK-based registered charity that places cinemas in hospital buildings and screens films for patients, caregivers and family members during the patient's hospital stay.
-The first installation was the St Thomas' Hospital in London in 1999.
+The first installation was at the St Thomas' Hospital in London in 1999.
 It allows individuals to leave what can be isolating rooms and wards for a period of entertainment.

 Another of the other complexes is at Defence Medical Rehabilitation Centre at Headley Court.
 The Health and Welfare Director at the Royal British Legion, Sue Freeth, stated "Rehabilitation is not only a huge physical challenge, but involves recuperating mentally as well.
 This excellent new facility will assist our brave Service personnel in doing just that."

 Chicago Institute for the Moving Image

-Chicago Institute for the Moving Image (CIMI) uses creation of films as a means for therapy for individuals in therapeutic care with depression, amnesia, schizophrenia and other psychiatric illnesses.
-Writing, producing and directing movies "provides a certain amount of therapy, organization, and order that people with psychological diseases need, and it helps the therapist see what the conflicts are within their patients lives," said CIMI's executive director, Joshua Flanders.
+Chicago Institute for the Moving Image (CIMI) uses the creation of films as a means of therapy for individuals in therapeutic care with depression, amnesia, schizophrenia and other psychiatric illnesses.
+Writing, producing and directing movies "provides a certain amount of therapy, organization, and order that people with psychological diseases need, and it helps the therapist see what the conflicts are within their patients' lives," said CIMI's executive director, Joshua Flanders.
 The result provides a view of the filmmaker's world and has resulted in "enormous breakthroughs".

-Film/video-based therapy

-Joshua Lee Cohen, author and co-editor of Video and Filmmaking as Psychotherapy: Research and Practice (published by Routledge in 2015), helped to establish a collaborative effort in forming film/video-based therapy.
-This form of therapy is about making films with clients, as opposed to cinema therapy which is about watching films.
-Dr. Cohen also hosted a seminar for Dr. Solomon at Colorado College in 1997.
-Dr. Cohen was inspired by Dr. Solomon's work to build on the concept of cinematherapy.
-Dr. Cohen began searching for ways to make films for therapeutic purposes and eventually sought out others who used film/video as a part of psychotherapy.
-He then wrote his dissertation on the subject and eventually published an academic book mentioned above.